-Seahawks add Stanford tight end Colby Parkinson to open Day 3 of NFL draft
+The Seahawks have been busy on Day 3 of the NFL draft.
+Here’s who they’ve taken so far.

 Parkinson lined up wide on 62 percent of snaps the last two years, according to Sports Info Solutions, and is generally portrayed as more of a receiving tight end.
 To that end, Seattle could view Parkinson as being a big receiver as much as another tight end — he ran a 4.77 40 at the NFL combine.

-“Parkinson should be a useful player with the tools to be a mistmatch in the passing game and the size to give effort in the run game in short-yardage situations,” wrote Sports Info Solutions.
+“Parkinson should be a useful player with the tools to be a mismatch in the passing game and the size to give effort in the run game in short-yardage situations,” wrote Sports Info Solutions.

+Parkinson said in a conference call with Seattle reporters that he weighs 254 pounds and knows he has a reputation for being more of a receiving tight end but that the Seahawks told him he will be a “true” tight end for them, asked to fulfill the usual tight end duties.

+“I’m ready to step in and put my hand in the dirt and get ready to go in the running game,” Parkinson said.

 The Seahawks entered the day with four picks — 133, 144, 148 and 214.